Electrolytes provide your body with an electrical charge.

 Keep in mind that even though their electrolyte profile is not equivalent to cow’s milk, many dairy alternatives — such as soy, coconut, hemp and rice milk — are often fortified with extra calcium.
 Plus, almond and soy provide a great source of phosphorus.

 6. Pickle juice

 When you think about a post-workout beverage, you probably don’t consider pickle juice.
-While it may be an acquired taste, pickle juice provides a great, quick shot of electrolytes if you’ve been sweating heavily, Trentacosta says.
+While it may be an acquired taste, the fermented food provides a great, quick shot of electrolytes if you’ve been sweating heavily, Trentacosta says.
 It’s high in sodium, which your body needs to replenish after lots of perspiration.

 Drinking a fruit or vegetable smoothie is a good way to replenish electrolytes after a vigorous workout, Trentacosta says.
 You can make smoothies with a variety of fruits and vegetables, including bananas, apples, mangoes, blueberries, strawberries, cauliflower, spinach and kale.
 Smoothies tend to be heavy and filling, so you may want to consume small portions after exercising vigorously.

 Many sports drinks are high in electrolytes.
 “Gatorade is a classic sports drink that provides carbohydrates, fluid and electrolytes,” Bearden says.
 Sports beverages are best for people who exercise for an hour or more in hot and humid conditions.